The Hanged Man

 Dionysus is the god of wine and a fertility (particularly virility and sex).
 As he is a resurrected god and knows what it is to die, he took pity on humans for their mortality and hard, short lives, giving them wine so they could at least enjoy themselves.

 On the downside, he is also the god of madness.
 Brilliance and madness are very close siblings.
+The Orphic tradition goes further, elevating Dionysus to a key archetype and creating a massive cult in ancient times.

-Note a key difference between the Dionysian resurrection myth and other resurrection myths; the Dionysian myth is free of human sin, and Dionysus wants us to enjoy the material world to the fullest whilst minimizing suffering.
-Life is already hard as it is, so enjoy the best parts!
+Note a key difference between the Dionysian resurrection myth and other resurrection myths: the Dionysian myth is free of human sin, and Dionysus wants us to enjoy the material world to the fullest whilst minimizing suffering.
+Life is already hard as it is, so enjoy the best parts.

 Life is already hard as it is, so enjoy the best parts!